Skip Navigation

 Garret MedenwaldGARRETT MEDENWALD | director of MEN'S BASKETBALL SPORTS PERFORMANCE

 His basketball-specific training methods and emphasis on injury prevention began to bear fruit for the Volunteers quickly upon his arrival on Rocky Top.
-Eight players who trained under Medenwald’s supervision at Tennessee have been selected in the NBA Draft, including four in the first round.
+Ten players who trained under Medenwald’s supervision at Tennessee have been selected in the NBA Draft, including four in the first round.
+All 10 are since 2019, good for the third-most of any school in the nation over the last seven years.

 In three straight years, 2021-23, a Volunteer led the NBA Draft Combine in max vertical leap: Keon Johnson in 2021 (all-time record of 48 inches), Kennedy Chandler in 2022 (41.5 inches) and Julian Phillips in 2023 (43 inches).